resbaz/resbaz2019/perth/faqs.md

 The event is aimed at WA researchers, however anyone is welcome to attend.

 ## How much is registration?
-Registration is very low-cost at $55 for the 3 days (this includes your meals)!.
 ResBaz is run by volunteers and our generous host and sponsors cover overheads, making the event affordable for participants.
+Registration is $55 for the 3 days (this includes your meals).

 ## When will registrations open?
 Registration has opened!